Training For Personal Assistants

 Recommended modules are as follows:

 |Care Certificate||Personal Care, Live in Care, holiday support away from home|

 |Food Hygiene||Meal preparation / help to eat and drink|

 |Manual handling||Personal Care, Live in Care, holiday support away from home|

 |Privacy and Dignity||Personal Care, Live in Care, holiday support away from home|

 Other training sources

 There is a wide variety of training available depending on the subject and what method of learning best suits the individual PA.
 These include:

-- PAs may be able to access training through the programme of Courses offered by the Adult Social Care Learning and Development Team.
+- PAs may be able to access training through the programme of Courses offered by the Milton Keynes Professional Development Centre.
 There may be an additional cost for this.

 - Local specialist nurses / health services may be able to offer training.